wiremock/wiremock.org/_docs/solutions/spring-boot.md

 The article [Faking OAuth2 Single Sign-on in Spring](https://engineering.pivotal.io/post/faking_oauth_sso/) from Pivotal's blog shows how WireMock can be used to test Spring apps that use 3rd party OAuth2 login.

+## Jetty version issues when running WireMock and Spring together.

+WireMock's main artifact is built on Jetty 11, largely so that Java 11 support can be maintained.
+However, many Spring applications depend on Jetty 12 and the presence of both on the classpath causes WireMock to fail with a `ClassNotFoundException` or `NoClassDefFoundError` for Servlet API classes thrown during startup.

+To rectify this, WireMock now has a dedicated Jetty 12 artifact which can be added to your project's classpath.
+See the [Jetty 12 page](../../jetty-12/) for details.

 ## Useful pages

 - [WireMock on Java and JVM](../solutions/jvm) - Most of JVM generic solutions are applicable to Spring Boot  development too